 Measures have been taken to ensure our staff and students are prepared in the event a crisis situation occurs on one of our campuses.
-A comprehensive Emergency Response and Crisis Management Plan has been created to guide our staff through a wide variety of situations.
+A comprehensive system called ALICE (Alert, Lockdown, Inform, Counter and Evacuate) has been created to guide our staff through a wide variety of situations.
 Fire drills, tornado drills, and active killer drills are practiced ensuring that routines and safety procedures are well established and familiar to all.